impresso/CLEF-HIPE-2020/README.md

 ### Contact & Information

-- We will publish all relevant information on this website (work in progress)
+- All relevant information will be published on this website (work in progress)
-- Email & mailing list: (soon)
+- Mailing list: https://groups.google.com/forum/#!forum/clef-hipe-2020 (active from Nov 2019 on)
 - Twitter: HIPE updates will be posted from [@ImpressoProject](https://twitter.com/ImpressoProject/) account

 <p float="center">